wotbrew/relic/README.md

 `relic` is a Clojure/Script in-memory database and data processing library, inspired by Codd's relational algebra.
 It is immutable, functional and declarative.

-As well as answering ad-hoc queries with a range of relational operators, it supports incremental materialization, and constraints on arbitrary relations.
+As well as answering ad-hoc queries with a range of relational operators, it supports incremental materialization, and constraints on arbitrary views.

 `relic` aims to compete with or exceed the performance of other traditional clojure in-memory databases, and materialization extends its reach to areas where any kind of query at all is too slow.